2013 Stony Brook Seawolves football team

 The 2013 Stony Brook Seawolves football team represented Stony Brook University in the sport of American football during the 2013 NCAA Division I FCS football season.
 The Seawolves competed in the Football Championship Subdivision (FCS) as first-year members of the Colonial Athletic Association (CAA).
 This was the team's eighth season under the helm of Chuck Priore.
 They played their home games at Kenneth P. LaValle Stadium in Stony Brook, New York and attempted to build on their second straight appearance in the FCS playoffs but missed the playoffs after a 3–5 CAA, 5–6 overall record.

-Previous season

-Stony Brook won a program record ten games including their first victory over a Football Bowl Subdivision opponent, Army, and a playoff victory over Colonial Athletic Association champion Villanova.
-The Seawolves advanced to the second round of the FCS playoffs falling to the Montana State Bobcats 16–10.
-The Seawolves were broadcast/streamed for a record seven games and attendance levels reached record levels with 5,826 average attendance per game.

 Before the season

 Losses

 RB Miguel Maysonet, QB Kyle Essington, WR Kevin Norrell, OL Michael Bamiro, DB Dominick Reyes and Cedrick Moore were among the major losses for the team.
 Bamiro being an unusual case in which he exhausted his collegiate eligibility but missed the NFL draft while being draft eligible.
 Maysonet, Norrell, Bamiro, and Moore were among those that signed free agent contracts with NFL teams.
 Maysonet played a crucial role in Stony Brook's running game being a finalist for the Walter Payton Award.